Pretrial Conference Lawyers Serving Boston, Massachusetts

 In most family law disputes, the court assigns a date for a Pretrial Conference.
 This is a critical hearing that allows the court to determine which issues will be most important at trial and gives the parties an opportunity to settle some or all disputes in their family law matter.

-At Massachusetts Family Law Group, our first hope is that our clients can resolve their differences and use the Pretrial Conference to complete the family law matter, but it doesn't always happen that way.
+At Pollack Law Group, P.C.
+(PLG), our first hope is that our clients can resolve their differences and use the Pretrial Conference to complete the family law matter, but it doesn't always happen that way.
 We prepare each divorce, custody, support or post-divorce matter as though it were going to trial.

 We represent clients from the start of a divorce proceeding as well as men and women who wish to change lawyers shortly before or after their Pretrial Conference.